dgerabagi/data-curation-environment/prompt.md

 ### A52.2 DCE - Interaction Schema Source
 - **Description:** The canonical source text for the M3.
 Interaction Schema, which is injected into all generated prompts.
 - **Tags:** documentation, process, interaction schema, source of truth

+### A52.3 DCE - Harmony Interaction Schema Source
+- **Description:** The canonical source text for the M3.
+Interaction Schema, adapted for use with Harmony-based models like GPT-OSS.
+This version is injected into prompts when "Demo Mode" is active.
+- **Tags:** documentation, process, interaction schema, source of truth, harmony, gpt-oss

 ### A53.
 DCE - Phase 2 - Token Count and Similarity Analysis
 - **Description:** Details the plan to implement token counting for raw and parsed responses, and to calculate a similarity score between AI-generated files and their workspace originals.